 When it comes to new holiday recipes, I'm all about the appetizers and the desserts/cookies.
 Yes, I love cooking beef tenderloin and prime rib, but those recipes are tried and true, and we don't tend to stray from the classics.
 Cranberry Brie Pull Apart Bread is definitely going to become a staple!

 I seriously love holiday appetizers and the hardest thing about them is deciding which one to make.
-Usually I can't decide if it's going to be Sausage Stuffed Mushrooms or Chipotle Cranberry Meatballs, but now I know it's definitely going to be this Cranberry Brie Pull Apart Bread!
+Usually I can't decide if it's going to be Rosemary Honey Roasted Nuts or Chipotle Cranberry Meatballs, but now I know it's definitely going to be this Cranberry Brie Pull Apart Bread!

 This recipe is really so easy to make.
 To start, you'll cut the loaf of bread (preferably a round loaf) vertically and then horizontally to create approximately 1-inch cubes of bread.